hofmanniac/thoughts/README.md

     }

 ## #read-rss
-* Will read the specified rss feed into an item {"#read-rss": "https://rss-feed.rss", "into": "rss"}
+Will read the specified rss feed into an item

+    {"#read-rss": "https://rss-feed.rss", "into": "rss"}

 ## #load-json
-* Will read in a .json file into Context Items {"#load-json": "filename.json", "into": "item-name"}
+Will read in a .json file into Context Items

+    {"#load-json": "filename.json", "into": "item-name"}

 ## #lookup
-* Will match (through unification) items in the context.
+Will match (through unification) items in the context.
 If found, will assert the matching item.

     {"#lookup": {"lemma": "dog"}}

+## #replace
+Will substitute word tokens (separated by spaces) in the specified value, with the keys specified in the "with" argument.
+This is useful in scenarios where you want to substitute words like "you" with "me" or other straightforward (key matching) substitutions.

+    [
+        {   "when": "test replace",
+            "then": [{"#replace": "you like me", "with": "$pronouns", "#into": "?output"}, {"#output": "?output"} ]
+        },

+        {"#item": "pronouns", "me": "you", "you": "me", "i": "you"}
+    ]

+    Console Result: i like you

 ## #save-json
-* Will save a Context Item into a .json file {"#save-json": "filename.json", "from": "item-name"}
+Will save a Context Item into a .json file

+    {"#save-json": "filename.json", "from": "item-name"}

+## #store
+Stores a value into a context item.
+Use #into to start a new variable or to overwrite any existing values.
+Use #append to append to an existing value (or to start a new variable).

+    [
+        {   "when": "my name is "?name",
+            "then": [{"#store": "?name", ", "#into": "?username"}]
+        }
+    ]

 ## #tokenize
-* Will split a string into tokens (separated by spaces) and then assert each into the form specified in the "assert" argument {"#tokenize": "?text", "assert": {"#lookup": {"lemma": "#"}}}
+Will split a string into tokens (separated by spaces) and then assert each into the form specified in the "assert" argument

+    {"#tokenize": "?text", "assert": {"#lookup": {"lemma": "#"}}}

 Examples